-This nut pudding can be whipped up in a matter of minutes – the only catch is that you need to have crispy macadamia nuts already made and ready to go.
+This nut pudding can be whipped up in a matter of minutes – the only catch is that you need to have crispy or sprouted macadamia nuts already made and ready to go.

 This is not a problem in a Traditional Kitchen where healthy snacks like crispy nuts are just a walk to the pantry away!

 Contrary to popular belief, macadamia nuts do not come from Hawaii.
 In fact, they come from Australia as does the kiwi fruit, although Australia gets no credit for that either as my Down Under hubby is quick to point out!

 Macadamia nuts are perhaps my favorite nut as they contain 15% saturated fat making them more filling than other nuts.
-The remaining oil is almost entirely monounsaturated (omega 9) which makes macadamia nut oil a wonderful oil for light sautes although it should never be used for higher heat cooking.
+The remaining oil is almost entirely monounsaturated (omega-9) which makes macadamia nut oil a wonderful oil for light sautes.
+It is comparable to the benefits of avocado oil.

 Perhaps the best part about macadamia nuts is the high palmitolytic acid content (not to be confused with palmitoleic acid), a special type of omega 9 fat, which is strongly antimicrobial, fighting all manner of pathogenic bacteria, viruses and fungi in the gut.